notpeelz/reshade-xhair/README.md

 Use at your own risk!

 For EA games such as Battlefield 4, it is against ToS to use an overlay of any type.
 Punkbuster and Fairfight take screenshots of the overlay and could result in official action being taken to ban your account.
 Additionally third party anticheats such as GGC, ACI, PBBans and BF4DB will ban you for usage.

-It should be safe to use this on Killing Floor 2 and PayDay 2.

 ---